zxzixuanwang/telegraf/plugins/outputs/amqp/README.md

 ### Routing

 If `routing_tag` is set, and the tag is defined on the metric, the value of the tag is used as the routing key.
 Otherwise the value of `routing_key` is used directly.
 If both are unset the empty string is used.

 Exchange types that do not use a routing key, `direct` and `header`, always use the empty string as the routing key.

 Metrics are published in batches based on the final routing key.

-### Proxy

-If you want to use a proxy, you need to set `use_proxy = true`.
-This will use the system's proxy settings to determine the proxy URL.
-If you need to specify a proxy URL manually, you can do so by using `proxy_url`, overriding the system settings.